 - The Titans have to deal with a brutal end to the season, closing the year out vs. Texans, vs. Saints, and at Texans.
 The games vs. the Texans could very well determine how the AFC South shakes out.

 Start Betting on the Tennessee Titans Now

 The Titans are coming off back to back 9-win seasons and are looking to win the AFC South for the first time since 2008.
-With one of the league’s best defenses and a strong rushing attack, the Titans definitely have a shot in 2019.
+With one of the league’s best defenses and a strong rushing attack, the Titans have a strong team.